Fit but Not Ready? Why Your Fitness Isn't Enough Today

 The idea that you can be fit but not ready is not just a catchy phrase, it’s grounded in how training physiology, recovery, and nervous system state interact.
-This article breaks down the difference, shows why it matters, and gives practical guidance on how to get both fitness and readiness working for you.
+Athletes who want a program that accounts for both qualities can explore our CF ONE tactical training programs.
+This breaks down the difference, shows why it matters, and gives practical guidance on how to get both fitness and readiness working for you.

 Fitness vs. Readiness: Two Different Capabilities